 Then visit the magical Jökulsárlón Glacial Lagoon and the massive ice cubes on the black Diamond Beach – two of the best things to do in Iceland right next door to each other.

-Spend this morning getting sunrise shots of Vestrahorn to compliment the sunset shots you got yesterday.
+Spend this morning getting sunrise shots of Vestrahorn to complement the sunset shots you got yesterday.

 Then begin the long drive (3 to 4 hours) up the east coast of Iceland on Route 1 (the Ring Road).

-Just before Egilsstaðir take a detour on the 931 west to Hengifoss.
-From the car park it’s a 1-hour hike (each way) to the waterfall and the first 30 minutes is quite steep, but the red rings etched into the rock framing the cascade make it one of the most beautiful falls in Iceland.
+Just before Egilsstaðir, take a detour on the 931 west to Hengifoss.
+From the car park, it’s a 1-hour hike (each way) to the waterfall, and the first 30 minutes are quite steep, but the red rings etched into the rock framing the cascade make it one of the most beautiful falls in Iceland.

 There are a host of nice places to stay in the area, but our pick is Seyðisfjordur.
 It’s an extra 30-minute drive each way from Egilsstaðir, but this colourful town perched at the end of a fjord offers great views and the drive there is breathtaking.